 After I finished 120 grit in rotex mode, I changed my Festool RO125 to random orbit (fine) mode and went over the wood with 120 grit again.

-Additionally, I felt very hot and quickly realized the sun was shining directly on me.
+I quickly realized the sun was shining directly on me.

 So, I moved my work table in the shade and finished rough sanding.